relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

 First, the **UseHandle** class is imported.
 An instance of this class is used to connect to Cisco UCS Manager.
 The Cisco UCS Manager IP address, username, and password are passed in as parameters to the instance of the UseHandle class that is called **HANDLE**.
-Several methods aer available with the UseHandle class.
+Several methods are available with the UseHandle class.
 In this script only three are used:

 -   **HANDLE.login()**:  This method is used to log in to Cisco UCS Manager.
 -   **HANDLE.query_classid()**:  This method is used to query the MIT for objects with a specific class ID.
--   **HANDLE.logout()**:  This method is used to log out from the Cisco UCS MAnager.
+-   **HANDLE.logout()**:  This method is used to log out from the Cisco UCS Manager.

 The BLADES variable contains a dictionary of all the compute blades that are being managed by the 10.10.20.11 instance of Cisco UCS Manager.
 Within a **for** loop, specific information regarding the DN, serial number, administrative state, model number, and total amount of memory for each blade is extracted and displayed to the console.
 The Python script using the Cisco UCS Manager SDK that accomplishes all of these tasks looks as shown in Example 9-11.